 Irving Geis was born in 1908 in New York City and died in 1997.
 He was 88 and lived in Manhattan.

 I would like to thank Sandy Geis for reviewing this article and generously providing many reference materials about Mr. Geis’s works.
 I would also like to thank Howard Hughes Medical Institute for granting permissions to use the above images from the Irving Geis Collection.
+Finally, I am grateful that Dr. Dickerson took the time to answer my questions.

 S. de Chadarevian, Models and the Making of Molecular Biology, in Models: The Third Demension of Science (eds.
 S. de Chadarevian and N. Hopwood) 339-368 (Stanford Univeristy Press, Stanford, California, USA, 2004)